-4. Summary of citizen participation process and consultation process public housing providers, Continua of Care (CoC), homeless service providers, grantees, and government entities by attending conferences, conducting surveys, soliciting input via a Partner and Stakeholder Letter, and holding five public input sessions around the state as well as an online webinar.
+4. Summary of citizen participation process and consultation process

+The Division of Energy, Housing and Community Resources consulted with public and private agencies when developing Wisconsin's 2015-2019 Consolidated Plan.
+The Division consulted with private and public housing providers, Continua of Care (CoC), homeless service providers, grantees, and government entities by attending conferences, conducting surveys, soliciting input via a Partner and Stakeholder Letter, and holding five public input sessions around the state as well as an online webinar.